-Is Lion’s Mane Mushroom a Psychedelic?
+Is Lion’s Mane Psychedelic?

-Is Lion’s Mane Mushroom a Psychedelic? - Lucid™
+Is Lion’s Mane Psychedelic? - Lucid™

 Lion’s Mane, a frilly, white medicinal mushroom that’s popular for its nootropic benefits is becoming more widely available every day.
 We know that this “mind mushroom” may help to improve memory, focus, and other cognitive abilities, but just how far do its brain-boosting benefits go?
 Is Lion’s Mane a psychedelic?